 Welcome to the wonderful world of profit boosts.

 And sure, they have some restrictions.
-But let’s look at some real-world examples to see, for example, how weekly profit boosts from DraftKings can substantially impact your betting bankroll.
+But let’s look at some real-world examples to see, for example, how weekly profit boosts from DraftKings VA can substantially impact your betting bankroll.

 Profit boosts are free (potential) money

 On Sunday the Washington Football Team (1-1) hits the road to meet the Buffalo Bills (1-1) at Highmark Stadium (1 p.m., Fox).

 Heading into the NFC East clash, the WFT opened as +8 underdogs.
 However, a herd of Bills bettors had pushed the line down to +7.5 (at -115 odds) at DraftKings by Thursday afternoon.

 Why use DraftKings in this example?
 The sportsbook giant has been offering customers, old and new alike, a remarkable value each weekend of the NFL season: 20% profit boosts!

 - 20% profit boosts are available for each NFL game excluding Sunday Night Football and Monday Night Football

 - Limit of one profit boost per game

 - The profit boost can be used on nearly all bet types (spread, moneyline, total, alternate spread, player props, etc.)